 During the height of breeding season, these parasites outnumber every other animal on the planet, except for termites and ants.
 Unfortunately, mosquito bites don’t affect only humans, they also transmit life-threatening parasites and illnesses such as heartworm disease in animals like dogs, cats and horses, too.

 With spring just around the corner, it’s time to start preparing for mosquitoes.
 BBQs, outdoor birthday parties and events, swimming—all activities in your backyard—are threatened by these harmful insects.
-However, there are steps you can take to protect your yard and family from mosquitoes and the diseases they carry.
+However, there are steps you can take to protect your yard and family from mosquitoes.
 There’s no need to resort to toxic insecticides, either.
-Instead, follow these family-safe, pet-safe tips to mosquito-proof your yard this mosquito season.
+Instead, follow these non-toxic tips to mosquito-proof your yard this mosquito season.

 Remove Possible Breeding Sites